 Scores on the first report card of the year reflect learning on new grade level Standards so parents may see some “1’s” and “2’s” on their child’s report card.
 A score of “1” reflects that a student is not at standard.
 A score of “2” reflects that a student is making progress or “approaching” Standard.
 It is very important that parents do not equate a “1” or “2” with an “F” on an A-F letter grade scoring scale.

 Students with special needs are graded, too

-Students involved in a special education or English language learner (ELL) program will still be graded in relationship to the expected standards for the grade level.
-If the student's primary instruction in a content area is delivered by a specialists or directed by the child's IEP, a note will be placed in the grading area stating, "see attached report."
-Specialists will generate a goal report related to the child's IEP or ELL plan.
+Students involved in a special education or Multilingual (ML) program will still be graded in relationship to the expected standards for the grade level.
+If the student's primary instruction in a content area is delivered by specialists or directed by the child's IEP, a note will be placed in the grading area stating, "see attached report."
+Specialists will generate a goal report related to the child's IEP or ML plan.